If you clicked through to a post with the heading 'Knitting for Beginners', you either want to:

 - or you have started but are unsure about a few things,

-- you are just curious about the basics of knitting.
+- You are simply curious about the basics of knitting.

 This post is the first in a series.
-Here are the technique post on how to knit:
+Here is the technique post on how to knit:

 - How to make a slip knot

 - How to cast on stitches for Knitting with Video Tutorial